-‘Royal Rumble’ 2017: What Fans Know So Far
+Royal Rumble 2017: What We Know So Far

 Lesnar is, however, interested in getting back at Goldberg for that 90-second humiliation at the Survivor Series, according to his spokesman, Paul Heyman.

-The next match to keep an eye out for at the Royal Rumble 2017, according to Heavy, is the match between Kevin Owens and Roman Reigns.
-Clearly, WWE creative is going to play this rivalry into the ground, but it makes for some great storytelling, so fans can live with it.
+The next match to keep an eye out for at the Royal Rumble 2017, according to Heavy.com, is the match between Kevin Owens and Roman Reigns.
+Clearly, WWE creative is going to play this rivalry into the ground, but it makes for some great story-telling, so we can live with it.

-The complexity of this rivalry is, of course, two-fold: there’s the BFF (best frenemies forever) relationship between Kevin Owens and Chris Jericho, and there’s also the tag team of former Shield stablemates Roman Reigns and Seth Rollins.
+The complexity of this rivalry is, of course, two-fold: we have the BFF (best frenemies forever) relationship between Kevin Owens and Chris Jericho, and we have the tag-team of former Shield stablemates Roman Reigns and Seth Rollins.
 The latter is what it is — a delight to fans of one of the greatest wrestling teams in history — but the former presents an interesting wrinkle in the storyline.
 Can Kevin Owens really hold on to the Universal title without the interference of Jeri-KO?

 No less than Raw‘s general manager, “Mankind” Mick Foley, wants the answer to that question.
 He told Kevin Owens — and the audience — that the only way Chris Jericho is going to be allowed to watch the match between Kevin Owens and Roman Reigns is if he’s suspended from a cage at the top of the ring.

-Who’s taking bets on whether Jeri-KO will either figure out a way to get out of the cage or throw things at Kevin Owens from the top of the ring?
+Who’s taking bets on whether Jeri-KO will either figure out a way to get out of the cage, or throw things at Kevin Owens from the top of the ring?

 WWE has a habit of booking World Title matches that NO ONE wants for the #RoyalRumble PPV. pic.twitter.com/3Rmi3qQy1z